Here's the one tool you need to make healthy snacks at home

 Honey-dipped dried fruits are also popular in grocery stores, but easy enough to make with your own dehydrator.
 Simply mix one cup of honey into three cups of warm water and stir until the honey dissolves, then add fruits into the mix for three minutes.

-How to make fruit leather
+And if you're looking for a healthy treat to pack in school lunches or munch on at work, homemade fruit roll-ups could be right up your alley.

-Fruit leather is basically the grown up version of fruit roll-ups, but it costs less and uses less sugar.
-And it's totally customizable!
+How to make fruit leather in a dehydrator

 Step 1: Purée your fruit

-To create a consistent texture, you must purée the fruits before you dehydrate—our team tested and found our favorite best immersion blenders and personal blenders for different blending purposes.
+To create a consistent texture, you must purée the fruits before you dehydrate—an immersion blenders or personal blender will do the trick.
 While you’re blending the fruits, preheat the food dehydrator to 160°F.

 Step 2: Prepare the dehydrator